dotplug/dotfiles-plugin-template/README.md

 ## How to update

-Plugins are linked to git repository, so you can commit your changes to your plugin repository and then execute:
+Plugins are linked to git repository, so you can commit your changes to your plugin repository and then execute the following command to update it:

 ```shell
 dotfiles update-plugin <PLUGIN_NAME>